 Just how crowded is Pulpit Rock?

 In peak season, there are six THOUSAND hikers per day.
-And honestly, I think that was a pretty fair estimate for the day we were there.
+When I first read that, I assumed that had to be an exaggeration, maybe one or two days a season with outrageous crowds.
+Sure enough, I think that was a pretty fair estimate for the day we were there.
 I’m a little amazed that Norway doesn’t have a fixed quota to protect the environment!

 You’ll need to set your expectations that you’ll be sharing the vista at the top, but I promise, it’s still worth it.